 - Fee Waivers - Encinitas homeowners who are building in-law suites up to 1,200 sq. ft can save approximately $3,500 in waived fees.

 - Expanded ADU Size - In-law suites may be 1,200 sq. ft or 50% of the primary home’s size, whichever is less.
 This is up from 700 sq. ft.
 For example, if an existing house is 3,000 sq. ft, the attachment it can’t exceed 1,200 sq. ft in size.

 - Vacation Rentals - In some cases, short term vacation rentals - Air BNB’s are allowed.
 San Diego has a limited number of licenses obtainable through the City Treasurer.
 Check your local municipality for more information.

 Planning, Designing, and Building an ADU in San Diego

 Once you’ve decided that adding an ADU to your property is the right move, consider whether you’re interested in building an entirely new structure from the ground up or if you’d rather upgrade an existing dwelling unit or other structure.
 There are endless ways to take advantage of new regulations and improve your property value for decades to come.

 But before you start picking out curtains and cabinets, let’s start with the basics.
 The first big decision concerns the type of ADU to be built on your property.
-There are three main types of ADUs:
+There are four main types of ADUs:

 - Repurposed Existing